Alameen17/todo-list/README.md

-Laravel Restful Api
+Laravel RESTful API
+A simple example of how to create a RESTful API in Laravel 8.

 Endpoints
-Get all todo-list: GET/api/todos
+Get all todo: GET /api/todos

-Get todo by id: GET/api/{id}
+Get a single todo: GET /api/todos/{id}

+Create a new todo: POST /api/todos

-Update a list: PUT/api/{id}
+Update a todo: PUT /api/todos/{id}

-Delete a list: DELETE/api{id}
+Delete a todo: DELETE /api/todos/{id}